canmom/canmom.github.io/_posts/nier/2018-03-03-nier-timeline.md

 ### Kainé's backstory
 After reaching ending A, a bunch of extra backstory information unlocks on subsequent playthroughs.

 [The first part](https://www.youtube.com/watch?v=gqfjfAyTjaU) reveals the backstory of Kainé as a replicant.
-Unlike her original, the Replicant of Kainé is intersex; this is shown much more explicitly in the Japanese version.
-(Some of the translated _Grimoire Nier_ material talks about Kainé in uncomfortable ways, using the h-slur and referring to her 'male' and 'female' sides.
-I am not sure to what extent this is ignorance on the creators' part, mistranslation, or cultural differences for trans and intersex people in Japan.)
+Unlike her original, the Replicant of Kainé is intersex, and can be understood as a trans woman.
+This is never stated outright in the game, either the original or the dub, but discussed in *Grimoire NieR*.

-As a child, Kainé is bullied brutally for being intersex by children in the Aerie, with tacit support of the adults.
+As a child, Kainé is brutally bullied by children in the Aerie, especially one child named Dimo, with tacit support of the adults.
 Her only support comes from her grandmother, the Replicant version of Kaali.
 Although often quick-tempered, Kaali cares for Kainé as nobody else will, and Kainé loves her fiercely.
 The two live in a metal shack on the outskirts of the Aerie (a town made of bridges and hanging buildings inside a giant ravine).
 However, as Kaali gets older, she starts to fall ill, and Kainé takes over more of the household tasks, risking going out into the world again.

 It ends tragically.
 A giant, powerful Shade (named Hook in *Grimoire Nier*), an aggregation of multiple Gestalts with a sadistic streak, attacks Kainé's hut and tortures, then kills Kaali in front of Kainé; Kainé severely injures herself trying to drive it away, and is left dismembered with most of her bones broken, bleeding to death and hallucinating.